Shaq10/GamingWPF/README.md

 - [x] View all Games

 ### Sprint Review
 I was happy with this sprint.
 I prioritised the user stories which I was unable to complete during Sprint 1 and complete these.
-In the process I also comleted some other user stories.
+In the process I also completed some other user stories.
 The creating a Customer in GUI user story will be moved to the next sprint as it will be achievable in this one.
 I also had some time to start on some other functionality which covers some of the user stories which I have set for Sprint 3.
 ### Sprint Retrospective
 I managed to use my time much better than the previous sprint, taking into account there was more time to get things done as I didn't have an exam today.
 I did come across some small blocks mainly regarding the GUI however after doing some research I was able to solve these issues and in the process also learnt some more information about navigation windows.
-I did spend some time in the evening working on the user stories but I also had to redo my Sparkhire video due to audio issues with the previous one, so this took some of my time which I had allocated.
+I did spend some time in the evening working on the user stories but I also had to redo my Sparkhire video, so this took some of my time which I had allocated.

 ## Sprint 3 03/12/2020
 ![image](https://github.com/Shaq10/GamingWPF/blob/main/Sprint3.png)